Child Protective Investigations at HCSO

 Attorney for HCSO CPI Investigations

 What happens if the actions taken by the Child Protection Investigations Division of HCSO are too harsh?
-Preventing the parents from talking to each other when the alleged victim does not believe such actions are necessary can cause more harm to the family.
+Sometimes the actions taken by CPID are counterproductive, misguided, or based on false assumptions.

-Although the criminal defense attorney might be able to get the court to lift the “no contact” provision quickly (or at least amend it to “no violence contact”), CPI often decides when and if to modify their child safety plan.
+Although the criminal defense attorney might be able to get the court to lift the “no contact” provision quickly (or at least amend it to “no violence contact”) for any pending criminal case, CPI often decides when and if to modify their child safety plan.

-An experienced criminal defense attorney in Tampa, FL, can also help you deal with HCSO’s child protective investigations division so that you can see your children or return to the home in the manner that is best for the entire family as quickly as possible.
+An experienced criminal defense attorney in Tampa, FL, can also help you cooperate with HCSO’s child protective investigations division so that you can see your children or return to the home.

 Call 813-250-0500 today.